The Chase Freedom Unlimited® Card is one of many valuable Ultimate Rewards points-earning cards in the lineup from JP Morgan Chase.

 All of Chase’s premium Ultimate Rewards cards have annual fees; one even as high as $550.
 These fees help offset the cost of higher value redemption options, including transferring points to airlines and hotels.

-Since the Freedom Unlimited is a no-annual-fee card, it’s not too surprising that the Ultimate Rewards points it earns are somewhat limited in how you can use them.
+Since the Freedom Unlimited card is a no-annual-fee card, it’s not too surprising that the Ultimate Rewards points it earns are somewhat limited in how you can use them.

 Transfers Between Ultimate Rewards Cards